 13. It is a mood-enhancer and stress-reliever.

 We all have problems and stressors that we cannot always control in life.
 These problems may come and go, but when we are at Disneyland, those issues disappear for that day.
 We are in a hoppy place, and Disneyland offers the perfect escape from reality.
 Even once you have to return from Fantasyland back to “Realityland,” (our least favorite land of all) your “Disney high” at least sustains you for a while and helps you stay positive and able to tackle the things you need to do.
 The mental break of visiting Disneyland is good for your health!

 14. You can dress up and go trick-or-treating.

 Here’s permission to succumb to healthy peer pressure.
 Look around Disneyland and you will find so many adults of all ages having fun.
 There is something about Disneyland that makes everyone seem ageless.
-Adults wear Mickey ears or Disney hats, DisneyBound clothing that channels the essence of a favorite character or Disney T-shirts (even matching with other guests in the party).
+Adults wear Mickey ears, Disney hats, DisneyBound clothing that channels the essence of a favorite character or Disney T-shirts.
+Matching shirts with friends or family is popular.
 Disneyland is like a magical fountain of youth.
 It is my favorite place to spend my birthday and celebrate turning a year older.
 No matter how old you get, you can wonder and get excited as if you were a child (along with the benefits of staying up late or having a drink).
 And no matter how many times you go, you can always experience something new.